eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ### Communicating with the Accelerometer

 Here, we interface with the board's built-in digital accelerometer using an I2C\* interface.
-The ARM\* processor communicates with the accelerometer...
+The I2C bus is physically wired up to the ARM\* processor on the SoC.

 ## Tutorial Steps
 Follow along with the steps below to get data from the DE10-Nano's built-in accelerometer and plot that data in graphing software.